 A. You mentioned last week’s article.
-That was Part 1 of this series and readers can find that by clicking here.
+That was Part 1 of this series and readers can find it by clicking here.
 The following answer to your question is excerpted from the recently-released third edition of one of my Amazon Best-Selling books, “How to Protect Your Assets from Probate PLUS lawsuits PLUS Nursing Home Expenses with the Living Trust Plus®”:

 Most people are familiar with beneficiary designations, and many people attempt to use beneficiary designations as an informal way to avoid probate.
 But, as you mentioned, beneficiary designations can cause more problems than they solve.